Complaints and Appeals Process V5

 The RTO will manage all complaints and appeals fairly, equitably and as efficiently as possible.

 The RTO will encourage the parties to approach the complaint or appeal with an open mind and to resolve problems through discussion and conciliation.
 Where a complaint or appeal cannot be resolved through discussion and conciliation, the RTO acknowledges the need for an appropriate external and independent person to mediate between the parties.
 The parties will be given the opportunity to formally present their case to the independent person.
+Cost of the third party to provide mediatation will be at the expense of the party who wishes to engage the third party.

 Confidentiality will be maintained throughout the process of making and resolving complaints.
 The RTO seeks to protect the rights and privacy of all involved and to facilitate the return to a comfortable and productive learning environment.